samjulien/blog/_posts/2018-04-16-introducing-the-mfa-api.markdown

 3. Asking the user for a code (if necessary).
 4. Final request to `/token`.

 > This scenario assumes the user is already enrolled in MFA and has at least one authenticator enabled.
-There's also a [new API for enrollment](https://auth0.com/docs/multifactor-authentication/api/otp) to have full control over the enrollment process as well.
+There's also a [new API for enrollment](https://auth0.com/docs/multifactor-authentication/api/otp) to have full control over the enrollment process.
+This API also allows for obtaining a list of associated authenticators, useful for using multiple authenticator, as we will see in step 2 below.

 ### 1. Access Token Request to `/token`
 When a request is made to the `/token` endpoint to get an access token, normally you either get an error, or you get an access token.
 However, when the MFA API is enabled, the `/token` endpoint may return a new error code: `mfa_required`.